 - Energy cost is 1.6× hard-surface running at the same speed.
 Sand absorbs the elastic-recoil energy that tendons normally return on each stride, so the muscles have to generate that work from scratch every step Pinnington 2001.

-- Jump height drops 10-15% on dry sand vs. firm ground.
+- Jump height is lower on dry sand than on firm ground.
 The compressible surface gives during push-off, so less of the leg’s force translates to vertical velocity.
-The trade-off: peak ground-reaction force at landing drops 40-50% — sand jumping is dramatically more joint-friendly per rep than indoor jumping Giatsis 2008.
+The trade-off: the soft surface markedly reduces peak landing forces — making sand jumping far more joint-friendly per rep than indoor jumping Giatsis 2004.

 The combined effect: beach volleyball produces the metabolic load of high-intensity training with much less impact load per jump.
 Most players can do 5-10× the jump volume per week on sand compared to indoor before symptoms appear.